Eonasdan/tempus-dominus/docs/Options.md

 Takes an object parameter that can contain two keys `vertical` and `horizontal` each having a value of `'auto', 'top', 'bottom'` for `vertical` and `'auto', 'left', 'right'` for `horizontal` which defines where the dropdown with the widget will appear relative to the input element the component is attached to.

 `'auto'` is the default value for both `horizontal` and `vertical` keys and it tries to automatically place the dropdown in a position that is visible to the user.
 Usually you should not override those options unless you have a special need in your layout.

+The 'avoidRightOverlap' key is used to always avoid the widget being placed partially off the right edge - it can have up to half off before auto changes its alignment from left to right.

 ----------------------